Duchess of Edinburgh Clematis

 A hardy climber that features large semi-double pure white flowers in early summer; an old-fashioned heritage variety with a popular following among garden enthusiasts

 Duchess of Edinburgh Clematis features showy white star-shaped flowers with light green eyes at the ends of the branches in early summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Duchess of Edinburgh Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance woody vine.
 It is a Type 1 clematis, meaning that it flowers on old wood of the previous season; other than trimming off obvious dieback in spring, it should only be pruned where necessary immediately after flowering.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Duchess of Edinburgh Clematis is recommended for the following landscape applications;